 A simply, yet mouthwatering 30-minute healthy jambalaya recipe with minimal ingredients including shrimp, pre-cooked sausage and rice, and spicy Cajun spices.
 It's got deep southern flavors and is comfort food at its best!

-This health jambalaya recipe is a delicious “jumbled” or “mixed up” stew that is so easy to make and is bursting with fantastic flavors!
+This healthy jambalaya recipe is a delicious “jumbled” or “mixed up” stew that is so easy to make and is bursting with fantastic flavors!
 It is one of our family favorite recipes and tops the charts just as much as this healthy turkey sweet potato chili and Indian coconut curry chicken rice soup.

 All of the ingredients in this Louisiana cuisine are simple to find, yet if you run out of Cajun spice you can easily make it at home with common ingredients using this Cajun shrimp seasoning recipe.
+Guess what else, it gets better since it is free of dairy and gluten, low fat and super simple to make!

 Authentic jambalaya consists of meat and vegetables mixed with rice and Cajun spices (you can also learn more here).
 Typically the meat is chicken or pork and always sausage.
 In some cases crayfish and shrimp are incorporated.
 Jambalaya vegetables are green bell peppers, onion, celery, chili and sometimes carrots, okra, tomatoes, and garlic are used then seasoned with Cajun seasoning, which makes this dish spicy!